 Together with Galerius (Diocletian’s junior Caesar), Constantine would also prove himself as an exceptional soldier.
 Campaigning would prove to be quite rewarding which made Constantine feel that he was part of a revitalized Empire.

 However, possibly only one thing may have unnerved Constantine, while he was a resident in Diocletian’s court, and that was the renewed violence against the Christians.
 Diocletian and Galerius blamed the Christians partly for the problems the Empire found itself in.
-The wholesale destruction of their churches and the killing of Christians under Diocletian and the lengths Christians went to with the great acts of martyrdom would have been impossible for Constantine to ignore.
+The wholesale destruction of their churches and the killing of Christians under Diocletian and the lengths Christians went to with their great acts of martyrdom would have been impossible for Constantine to ignore.
 Was it here that Constantine made a moral stance against the Great Prosecutions ?
 Was it here that he also witness just how powerful the Christian faith could be ?

-His father out in the West did very little to implement Diocletian’s edict against the Christians.
-The extent of Constantine’s father involvement was burning or pulling down some Christian churches.
+Constantine’s father in the West, did very little to implement Diocletian’s edict against the Christians.
+The extent of his father involvement was burning or pulling down some Christian churches.
 Some argue that Constantius may have been ‘secretly’ a Christian, though there is no proof of that.
 Like father, like son, both though had sympathies towards the Christians and that cannot be denied.

 The height of Christian prosecution was reached during Emperor Diocletian’s reign 284-305 AD, but as early as the times of Nero, Christians were persecuted too.
 Christians were used as a scapegoat for the cause of the Great Fire of Rome in 64 AD.
 In the painting above a Christian woman is martyred under Nero in this re-enactment of the myth of Dirce.